|Copyright © 2007

 I hurried to the far end of the main parking lot.
 Behind the last row of cars was a fence separating a corn field.
 I

-the tall corn stalks.
+of the tall corn stalks.
 Keeping low I made my way to the main highway.
-I saw a car parked on the highway shoulder.
+I saw a car parked on the highway

+shoulder.
 No one was in it so I assumed the driver had run out of gas.
-I decided to stand in front of the car and hitchhike.
-My
+I decided to stand in front of the car and

-thinking was being in uniform and in front of the parked car, drivers would think it was mine and I had experienced
+hitchhike.
+My thinking was being in uniform and in front of the parked car, drivers would think it was mine and I

 answer.
 The town was bout 20 miles away.
 As we drove, I gathered my wits.
 He said he’d help me get the gas and